 This type of personalization works on a per-product basis instead of a per-user basis.
 But, because the recommended products are related, the customer will engage well with the offer.

-Look at how Amazon clubs products that are frequently purchased together as a bundle.
+Look at how Amazon club’s products are frequently purchased together as a bundle.
 Also, the site suggests the products that other customers usually buy after viewing this product.
 This is a great way to upsell other recommended products.

-Now that you have understood how ecommerce personalization works in real time, you have to think about how, where, and when you’re going to use personalization strategies for your business.
+Now that you have understood how eCommerce personalization works in real-time, you have to think about how, where, and when you will use your business’s personalization strategies.

-Today’s customers are expecting personalized messages and content across all devices, platforms, and channels.
-If you aren’t offering personalization when your customers are expecting a tailored and engaging ecommerce experience, you’re losing your customer’s attention and your sales.
+Today’s customers expect personalized messages and content across all devices, platforms, and channels.
+If you aren’t offering personalization when your customers expect a tailored and engaging eCommerce experience, you’re losing your customer’s attention and sales.

 So, what personalization strategy are you going to try today?

-Masroor Ahmed is conversion optimization analyst at Invesp, a leading provider of conversion rate and landing page optimization solutions and Figpii an easy to use tool that offers everything you need to improve the conversion rate of your website.
+Masroor Ahmed is a conversion optimization analyst at Invesp, a leading provider of conversion rate and landing page optimization solutions, and Figpii, an easy-to-use tool that offers everything you need to improve your website’s conversion rate.